dimitri-nicolo/calico/master/security/suspicious-IPs.md

 ### Value

-Tigera Secure EE integrates with threat intelligence feeds so you can see the network flows to suspicious IPs to and from Kubernetes clusters.
-After you analyze the flows in the UI, and you are confident that an IP is a legitimate threat, you can block traffic using a global network policy.

-If you are currently monitoring potential malicious IP addresses in Kubernetes, monitoring threat feeds may be easy.
-But it takes extraordinary time and effort to identify which Kubernetes pods are involved.
-Finally, Kubernetes network policy cannot block IPs for a cluster or specific endpoints when you get actionable data.
+Tigera Secure EE integrates with threat intelligence feeds so you can detect when your Kubernetes clsuters communicate with suspicious IPs.
+When communications are detected, an anomaly detection dashboard in the UI shows the full context, including which pod(s) were involved so you can analyze and remediate.
+You can also use a threat intelligence feed to power a dynamic blocklist, either to or from a specific group of sensitive pods, or your entire cluster.

 ### Features